android-sms-gateway/docs-web/docs/features/multi-sim.md

 ## Webhooks

-To receive SMS messages, use the [Webhooks](./webhooks.md) feature.
-The `sms:received` event payload includes a `simNumber` field to identify which SIM card received the message.
+When using the [Webhooks](./webhooks.md) feature all events include a `simNumber` field to identify which SIM card was used.

 ## SIM Card Rotation